- Smart roof

-Which VILPE roof fan can be used with a cooker hood?
+Which VILPE roof fans can be used with a cooker hood?

 VILPE E-series roof fans can be used with cooker hoods designed for external fans with AC-powered blower control capability.
-If the range hood is capable of controlling an EC-model roof fan (0–10V DC), VILPE ECo series roof fans should be used with the cooker hood.
+If the range hood is capable of controlling an EC-model roof fan (0–10V DC), VILPE ECo series roof fans should be used with it.
 Be sure to check the duct size and control with the cooker hood manufacturer.

-What is the difference between the E series and ECo series VILPE roof fans?
+What is the difference between VILPE E series and VILPE ECo series roof fans?

 VILPE E series roof fans are AC-powered fans.
 VILPE ECo series roof fans represent next-generation fan technology which is quieter and more energy-efficient than AC models.
 EC is an abbreviation for ‘Electronically Commutated’, which in the case of a roof fan means a fan with a brushless DC motor.
 DC motors are about 30 per cent more powerful than AC motors.

 What criteria should I use when selecting a roof fan?

 See the sections “What criteria should I use when selecting a VILPE roof fan for exhaust air ventilation?” and “Which VILPE roof fans can be used with a cooker hood?”.

 Why should I choose a VILPE FLOW roof fan?